Career and Education Overview for Mike Kimbro...

 While I'm presently serving humanity as a shoe salesman, previously I worked behind the counter of a pawn shop, prior to which I was working in the IT field, busy as a system administrator and providing on-site and telephone support for the hardware components of a PC based automated pharmacy system.
 Earlier careers included 3 years in the automotive sales business, a couple years exploring the world of apartment property management, eight years of IT management and on-site computer support experience, preceded by seven years of experience in software/hardware sales, preceded by seven years in the data processing industry in administrative and on-site service capacities.
 Here’s a little more detail:

 2017 - Present Swags Sports Shoes, Louisville, KY USA

-Settling into my new Kentucky home, I'm now a sports shoe consultant (aka shoe salesman) in the East End of Louisville, and could not be happier.
+Settling into my new Kentucky home, I'm now a sports shoe consultant (aka shoe salesman) in the East End of Louisville.
 The brands of shoes which I sell include ASICS, New Balance, Mizuno, Saucony, Brooks, Hoka One One, ADIDAS, Altra, and 361, along with boots by Hi-Tech.

 2009 - 2017 Cash America International, Grapevine, Texas and Louisville, KY USA

 A pawnbroker at Cash America Pawn Shops, which at the time was the largest pawn shop chain in the world.
 It's now a part of First Cash Pawn Shops.